secondo-database/secondo/Algebras/Mail/readme.txt

 First you have to install postfix to use the sendmail operator.
 On SuSe 42.2 it is installed by default.
 You can use Yast if this is not the case.

 Use "sudo apt install postfix" to install it on Ubuntu.
+During the installation, a prompt will appear asking for your General type of mail configuration.
+Select Internet Site.
+Then enter the fully qualified name of your domain,

 You have to make sure that the bash is your standard shell.